-- A sense of humor is appreciated and encouraged, but do not select pieces that are more stand-up comedy routines than about a human relationship.
+- A sense of humor is appreciated and encouraged, but do not select a piece that is a stand-up comedy routine rather than about a human relationship.

 - It is usually best to stick to contemporary realism in the selection of your material.